Sharath Kamal: 2021: Olympics 3rd Round and Asian Championships Bronzes

-In March 2021, Sharath played at WTT Star Contender Doha, where he upset Patrick Franziska in the round of 32.
-But lost to Dimitrij Ovtcharov in next round in straight games 3–0.
+In March 2021, Sharath played at WTT Star Contender Doha, where he upset Patrick Franziska in the round of 32, but lost to Dimitrij Ovtcharov in next round in straight games 3–0.

+He competed in the men's singles event at the 2020 Summer Olympics but suffered a 1-4 third round exit against the defending gold medalist Ma Long, who went on to win his second Olympic table tennis singles gold medal against Fan Zhendong.

+He also competed in the 2021 Asian Table Tennis Championships.
+He reached the quarter-final of the men's singles event, where he was eliminated by the eventual winner Lee Sang-su.
+However, he won bronze in the men's doubles event together with Sathiyan Gnanasekaran.
+Together with Sanil Shetty, Harmeet Desai, Manav Thakkar, and his doubles partner Sathiyan Gnanasekaran, India won bronze in the men's team event.

 2022

-He competed at the 1st ever wtt grand smash, the Singapore Smash 2022.
-He had a 1st round exit in singles after losing to Anton Källberg whereas in doubles he paired up Sathiyan Gnanasekaran but lost to Lim Jong-hoon and Jang Woo-jin 0–3.
+He competed at the 1st ever WTT grand smash, the Singapore Smash 2022.
+He had a 1st round exit in singles after losing to Anton Källberg, whereas in doubles, he paired up Sathiyan Gnanasekaran but lost to Lim Jong-hoon and Jang Woo-jin 0–3.
 He bagged a bronze at WTT Contender Doha 2022.
-Kamal faced upcoming Chinese Star Yuan Licen in the semi-finals which became a 1 hour long hard fought match which he eventually lost 4–3(5–11,11–8,6–11,11–7,11–5,10–12 and 9–11).
-On the day of his 40th birthday Kamal defeated Enzo Angles and Vitor Ishiy to qualify for the main draw of WTT Star Contender European Series.
-He then defeated Lubomir Pistej in straight games in first round but lost to 7th seed and world no.8 Darko Jorgic in straight games in next round.
+Kamal faced upcoming Chinese Star, Yuan Licen, in the semi-finals and played a 1 hour long hard fought match, which he eventually lost 4–3 (5–11,11–8,6–11,11–7,11–5,10–12 and 9–11).
+On the day of his 40th birthday, Kamal defeated Enzo Angles and Vitor Ishiy to qualify for the main draw of WTT Star Contender European Series.
+He then defeated Lubomir Pistej in straight games in first round but lost to 7th seed and world no. 8 Darko Jorgic in straight games in next round.